Kitty Cat Profile & Bio

 Two Years of Nightmare

 Chaohui was abused by her mother and treated like a slave at home, with no freedom whatsoever.
 Her mother would constantly scream at her, ridicule her, hit her, and Chaohui was made to do all the housework, not allowed to have any personal freetime, and still expected to get good grades.
-When her mother was angry, she'd take it out on Chaohui, doing terrible things like ripping up all her school textbooks to vent her bad mood.
+When her mother was angry, she'd take it out on Chaohui, doing terrible things like ripping up all her school textbooks or grabbing her by the hair and smashing her face into the wall.
 Chaohui's life at home was so bad that her teachers asked her in private, "Is that terrible woman your real mother, or is she a step-mother?"
 Chaohui's father is basically a spineless coward who went along with everything his wife said or did, even if he knew she was wrong, and when he wasn't siding with Chaohui's mother, he was asking Chaohui for money.

-When Chaohui started getting attention from boys, her mother was furious.
-She made Chaohui wear ugly clothes and ugly hairdos on purpose so that Chaohui would attract less attention from boys.
-When her older brother visited her one day (he was raised by his grandfather), he commented that Chaohui's face resembled that of a plastic puppet--expressionless and souless, with absolutely no joy whatsoever.
+When Chaohui started getting attention from men, her mother was jealous and furious.
+She made Chaohui wear ugly clothes and ugly hairdos on purpose so that Chaohui would attract less attention from men.
+When Chaohui's older brother visited her one day (he was raised by his grandfather), he commented that Chaohui's face resembled that of a plastic puppet--expressionless and souless, with absolutely no joy whatsoever.
 As soon as Chaohui was legally allowed to work fulltime, she moved out of her parents' house like a bat out of hell.

 Scary Pandas

-When Chaohui was seventeen, she held her first "real job," as a panda caretaker--living with and taking care of pandas.
-While working as a panda caretaker, Chaohui was making 45 RMB a month (roughly $5 USD a month), and her mother made her hand over 30 RMB a month, leaving only 15 RMB a month for Chaohui to live on.
-According to her, the public has a dangerously wrong impression of pandas--result of the propoganda fed by the people who would benefit from the public's interest in pandas.
+When Chaohui was seventeen, she held her first "real job," as a panda caretaker at the zoo--living with and taking care of pandas.
+While working as a panda caretaker, Chaohui was making 45 RMB a month (roughly $5 USD a month), and her mother made her hand over 35 RMB a month, leaving only 10 RMB a month for Chaohui to live on.
+According to Chaohui, the public has a dangerously false impression of pandas--result of the propoganda fed by the people who would benefit from the public's interest in pandas.
 In reality, pandas are not cute or cuddly at all--they are exactly like bears, and they would not think twice about pouncing someone and chew/claw that person to death.
 She's personally witnessed horror stories of panda attacks on her co-workers, while she's been gnawed and swiped on a few times herself.
 (All the caretakers were young women--for the sake of publicity, because they looked good on stage while performing with the pandas.
 What's more adorable than a cute girl walking or feeding a cute panda?)

 Working In Hong Kong